sayali0512/manual-migration/option2.md

     ```
         tar -zcvf storage.tar.gz <source/folder/name>
     ```
-- Copy the onprem backup data file to blob storage by following command.
+- Copy the onprem archive file to blob storage by following command.
     - To copy use AzCopy user should generate SAS Token.
-    - Go to created Storage Account Resource and navigate to Shared access signature in the left pannel.
+    - Go to the created Storage Account Resource and navigate to Shared access signature in the left pannel.
     - Select the Container checkbox and set the start, expiry date of the SAS token.
 Click on "Generate SAS and Connection String".
     - copy the SAS token for further use.
         ```